AOSSIE-Org/Agora-Web/README.md

 To start the API, please do the following:

 - Make sure you have java 8 installed and not java 9.
-For some reasons the build fails with java 9
+For some reason the build fails with java 9
 - Start the server by running `sbt run` in the root folder.
 - Go to [http://localhost:9000/](http://localhost:9000/) in a browser.
 Where you will see the API documentation hosted using swagger UI.
     - **Note:** *Changing any source code while the server is running will automatically recompile and reload the application on the next HTTP request.*

 ### API documentation

-REST API documentation is available under address: [REST API](http://localhost:9000/)
+REST API documentation is available under the address: [REST](http://localhost:9000/) API](http://localhost:9000/)

 ### Deployment
+Deployment on Google App Engine is supported but the app can be deployed to any cloud provider that supports java.
+Follow the steps bellow to deploy the application to Google App Engine

+- Prepare your production config settings and replace them accordingly in application.conf and silhouette.conf or just include the overriding configs in applicationLocal.conf and silhouetteLocal.conf
+- Run `sbt build` to generate a jar file in dist directory
+- Make sure you have [Google Clouud CLI](https://cloud.google.com/sdk/docs/install) installed and have logged in successfully from the comand line.
+- Navigate to the `dist` directory where you should find `agora-api.jar` file generated from the `build` task above
+- Run `gcloud app deploy`

-The current development branch is deployed on heroku and is available at http://agora-rest-api.herokuapp.com/
+The current development branch is deployed on GAE and is available at https://agora-378510.uc.r.appspot.com/

 ### Troubleshooting your local environment